piclas-framework/piclas/regressioncheck/NIG_PIC_Deposition/Plasma_Ball_cell_volweight_mean_save_CVWM/readme.md

   - this feature is useful if the Jacobians are determined good enough with N and the integration error is then reduced using a much higher NAnalyze (in this case the Jacobians are bad from the beginning, which is why the calculation of the error does not improve much)
+- also considers superB magnetic field to test functionality of CVWM fallback in combination with B-field